-Lithium Batteries: Did you know that your phone, laptop and other electronic devices contain lithium batteries?
+Lithium batteries: Your phone, laptop and other electronic devices contains lithium batteries.
 Lithium batteries and e-cigarettes are dangerous goods.
 If lithium batteries are damaged or short circuited they can start a fire.
 Please do not carry them in your checked-in luggage; carry them with you.
-Follow this link for further information on Lithium Batteries.
+Follow this link for further information on Lithium batteries.